CloudCannon/Jekyll-Tips/_guide/blog.md

 ![Collections](/img/guide/blog/collections.png)

 If you go to Published Posts you will see our first blog post there.
-Click on you'll be able to update it using our visual editor.
+Click the post and you'll be able to update it using our visual editor.

 Go back to the Collections view and create a new post by clicking **Start a new Draft**, then adding content.
 When you're finished press **Publish Post** which moves it from `_drafts` to `_posts` and prefixes the file name with today's date.